Raworth

 The labour market in Raworth demonstrates typical performance when compared to similar areas across Australia

-Conversely, agriculture, forestry & fishing employs only 1.0% of local workers, below Rest of NSW's 5.3%.
-The area may offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, the labour force decreased by 2.8%, alongside a 2.6% employment decline, causing unemployment to fall by 0.2 percentage points.
+In contrast, agriculture, forestry & fishing employs just 1.0% of local workers, below Rest of NSW's 5.3%.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, Raworth's labour force decreased by 3.2%, alongside a 3.0% employment decline, causing unemployment to fall by 0.2 percentage points.
 In contrast, Rest of NSW experienced an employment decline of 0.5% and a labour force decline of 0.1%, with a 0.4 percentage point rise in unemployment.
-State-level data as of 25-Nov shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-This compares favourably to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Raworth.
-These projections suggest national employment should expand by 6.6% over five years and 13.7% over ten years, with growth rates differing significantly between industry sectors.
-Applying these industry-specific projections to Raworth's employment mix suggests local employment should increase by 6.2% over five years and 13.2% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Raworth's employment should increase by 6.2% over five years and 13.2% over ten years, based on industry-specific projections applied to Raworth's employment mix.

 Frequently Asked Questions - Employment